kristianmandrup/libraries/README.md

 Libraries loader for Broccoli to make it easier and more efficient.
 We should avoid re-packaging every javascript library as a simple Ember CLI addon wrapper!!

+## Status

+The infrastructure should now be (mostly) ready for action!
+Just needs some debugging and testing :)

 ## Why?

 This small project was created in response to ember-cli [#2177](https://github.com/stefanpenner/ember-cli/issues/2177).